spoon68k/home-mgr/README.md

-# home-mgr
+# Home-Mgr

-Dotfiles organised by Nix and Home-Manager
+This repository is for managing my dotfiles, scripts and program setups using Nix and Home-Manager.